 The emphasis on adjacent is Keogh’s own.
 He points to BMW launching a high performance driving school and Sotheby’s entering the Fine Art education space as examples, but draws the line at Faber becoming a fashion brand.
 Mont Blanc on the other hand…

-His approach seems to have worked.
-Though he won’t say how successful his efforts have been, Faber is already offering courses in London, Edinburgh, Dublin, Toronto and Sydney.
+This approach appears to have worked.
+Though Keogh won’t say how successful his efforts have been, Faber already offers courses in London, Edinburgh, Dublin, Toronto and Sydney.
 And tickets for the newly launched Guardian Masterclasses are selling quickly.
-However, it’s not all about making money: Keogh views these enterprises as opportunities to
+However, it’s not all about making money: Keogh views these enterprises as opportunities to:

 “Form meaningful relationships with customers who share your core values – in a non-digital way.”

-In a back-lash against the growing ‘press one to speak to an operator’ culture, Keogh is personally keen to sell face-to-face experiences supported by great customer service.
-It’s no surprise then to find his direct email offered to potential course participants on the Guardian website.
-Admirable, though given that he’s currently running the operation as a one-man show some might say foolish.
+In a backlash against the growing ‘press one to speak to an operator’ culture, Keogh is personally keen to sell face-to-face experiences supported by great customer service.
+It’s no surprise then to find his email address offered to potential course participants on the Guardian website.
+Admirable.
+Although given he’s currently running the operation as a one-man show some might say foolish.

 So what might a man who’s all about the brand say about himself?
-When giving advice about seeking jobs in publishing and interview technique, ‘brand Keogh’ became clear.
+When offering advice about job-seeking in the publishing industry and interview technique, ‘brand Keogh’ became clear.
 Once asked “what do your colleagues think of you”, Keogh replied:

 “Why don’t you f***ing ask them?”

-Not the most charming response, but one that got him the job.
-He wouldn’t advocate everyone to follow suit, though.
-Instead, perhaps the most powerful thing he said all night was that you should be yourself.
+A surprise admission from someone daunted by public speaking, and not the most charming response, but one that got Keogh the job.
+He wouldn’t recommend everyone to follow suit, though.
+Instead, perhaps the most powerful thing Keogh said all night was that you should be yourself.

 “If you walk out the door having been yourself you will feel good even if you don’t get the job.”